typesandtimes/tale/_posts/2019-05-19-fighting-the-clock-amherst-strike-1919.md

 discussion about DST before the strike erupted,

 > 300 Amherst Federation of Labor members marched to the public meeting and
-> “hooted down” daylight saving proponents.
+> "hooted down" daylight saving proponents.
 [One union leader] charged angrily
 > that daylight saving was a capitalist plot to lengthen the working day.
 > [^excerpt]
 {:.nogray}